Ftalxx/Small-Projects-Compilation/Socket-MongoDB-Work-Tracker/README.md

 If the application does not work as expected:

-Ensure MongoDB Atlas connection details are correct and the database is accessible.
+Ensure MongoDB Atlas connection details are correct and the database is accessible. <br>
-Verify that all dependencies are installed correctly.
+Verify that all dependencies are installed correctly. <br>
-Check the browser console and server logs for any error messages and debug accordingly.
+Check the browser console and server logs for any error messages and debug accordingly. <br>

-Contributing
+## Contributing

 Feel free to submit issues or pull requests if you encounter bugs or have suggestions for improvements.

 ## License

-Credit to Dharmarajsinh Jethva for basis of code, see Codedex.com for more information.
-This project is licensed under the MIT License - see the LICENSE file for details.
+Credit to Dharmarajsinh Jethva for basis of code, see Codedex.com for more information. <br> This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact